Seeed-Studio/Suli/README.md

 Thus sometime we will get some trouble, some customer will ask us to supply some library for a non-Arduino platform, What we can do is telling them, hey man, we have Arduino library only.
 Every time I talk about this I feel shame.

 So, what I think is that if there's a way can make our libraries to fit all platform.
 It’s really a hard job.
-But so luchy that we find it out funally, it's Suli - Seeed Unified Library Interface, which can make all of(at least 90%) our library fit many common platform, or at least make it easy to porting.
+But so lucky that we find it out finally, it's Suli - Seeed Unified Library Interface, which can make all of(at least 90%) our library fit many common platform, or at least make it easy to porting.